MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-kubernetes-using-helm/index.md

 You should have IBM Cloud account and must have set up the Kubernetes Cluster by following the documentation in [IBM Cloud Kubernetes Cluster service](https://cloud.ibm.com/docs/containers?topic=containers-cs_cluster_tutorial).

-To manage containers and images, you need to install the following tools on your host machine as part of IBM Cloud CLI plugins setup:
+To manage the containers and images, you need to install the following tools on your host machine as part of IBM Cloud CLI plugins setup:

 * IBM Cloud CLI (`ibmcloud`)
 * Kubernetes CLI